MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 >[!NOTE]
 > To read HoloLens Emulator release notes, [visit the archive](https://docs.microsoft.com/windows/mixed-reality/hololens-emulator-archive).

-## Windows Holographic, version 2010
+## Windows Holographic, version 20H2
 - Build *TBD*

+Windows Holographic, version 20H2 is a monthly update to version 2004, but this time we are including some great new features!
+The major build number will remain the same and Windows Update will indicate a monthly release to version 2004 (build 19041).
+You can look at your Build Number in your Settings -> About screen to confirm you are on the latest available build 19041.xxxx+

-Our Windows Holographic version 2010 Release is filled with many new features.
+Our Windows Holographic version 20H2 Release is filled with many new features.
 These range from benefits for everyone such as Auto Eye Positioning, to new device management feature sets for Kiosk and newly enabled and created policies.
 Several existing experiences have also been improved such as Autopilot working with just Wi-Fi no longer need an adapter, Users being able to manage certificate installs on device using UI, and Kiosk mode now being able to be assigned on a device basis or be used offline.
 This new update will surely allow you to configure HoloLens devices to your reality.

 | Feature                                              | Description                                                                                                                                     |
 |------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|